Ecosoft Smart Grid Controller 1 Manual

 Description automatically generated

-Minimal time switched on: Minimal number of hours the heat pump should be switched on, depending on the outside temperature.
+Minimal time switched on: Fill in the timespan in hours the heat pump is allowed to be switched on at a specified temperature.

 A screenshot of a computer